-Lao Tze’s premise, that the world can be changed only one person at a time, and from the inside out, repeats in the teachings of Confucius, to whom the following quote is attributed:23
+Lao Tze’s premise, that the world can be changed only one person at a time, and from the inside out, repeats in the teachings of Confucius, who is quoted as teaching:23

-Leaders who align themselves with the Tao are a blessing to themselves and all those whom their influence touches.
+Leaders who align themselves with the Tao are a blessing to themselves and everyone their influence touches.
 Passage 25 tells us:

-Unfortunately, in today’s world, leaders truly aligned with the Tao are rare indeed, and more often harassed than honored by most.
+Unfortunately, in today’s world, leaders truly aligned with the Tao are rare indeed, and more often harassed than honored.
 The natural consequence of this state of affairs is the common experience of our times.
 Passage 53 describes it:

 In this, Lao Tze’s sentiments resonate with King Solomon’s Proverbs.
 For example, we read in Proverbs 29:2, “When the righteous are in authority, the people rejoice: but when the wicked beareth rule, the people mourn.”